ddz16/Preformer/README.md

 # Acknowledgment

 This repository uses some code from [Autoformer](https://github.com/thuml/Autoformer) and [Informer](https://github.com/zhouhaoyi/Informer2020).
-Thanks to the original authors for their work!
+Thanks to the authors for their work!

 # Get Started
 ## Environment